-As a District Health Board, we look after a diverse population spread across a large geographic area.
 Getting health care services to the people of our community is an important priority for us.
-For this reason we provide clinic services, Telehealth, Travel assistance and telemedicine to some rural and remote areas.
+For this reason we provide clinic services, Telehealth, travel assistance and telemedicine to some rural and remote areas.

 Telehealth - extending the way we deliver health care

-If you live in a rural area within the Bay of Plenty catchment area, for example in Opotiki and surrounding areas, or Te Kaha and the East Cape you may be able to gain access to a doctor, or hospital level medical advice through telehealth.
-Telehealth is where a patient video-chats with a doctor in another location.
+If you live in a Bay of Plenty rural area - for example in Opotiki, Te Kaha and the East Cape - you may be able to gain access to a doctor, or hospital-level medical advice through Telehealth.
+This is when a patient video-chats with a doctor in another location.

 Whanau a Apanui Community Health -

 "Te Oranga Whanau mai I te Taumata o Apanui ki Potikirua"

 We provide rural health services from an inpatient facility in Opotiki.
 This rural hospital has a small number of general practice (GP) beds and two maternity beds.
 Also, outpatient clinics are held with visiting specialists and there is an after-hours nursing service.

 The Te Kaha General Practice provides a comprehensive community service including several 'outreach' clinics from Maraenui to Cape Runaway.
 Te Kaha is a teaching practice with links to our medical school.